Our complete Nepal travel guide: what to see, know and do

 Nepal has a shocking road and air safety record, and accidents are very common.

-It’s for this reason we recommend always booking a tourist bus to get from A to B. It is possible to hire a motorcycle, charter a taxi, car or 4WD, or catch a flight.
+It’s for this reason we recommend always booking a tourist bus to get from A to B.

 In Nepal, the roads are shocking and windy, the traffic is appalling, buses stop often for meal/tea stops, and a breakdown/flat tyre will no doubt occur.
 To put bus travel into perspective, we never spent less than 7hrs on a bus; to travel around 200kms (Kathmandu - Pokhara).
 Be prepared for a slow, long journey!